coding-rabbit-AI/DetectIQ/README.md

 > - Not recommended for production use at this time
 > - Security features are still being implemented
 >
-> We welcome feedback and contributions, but please use at your own risk!
+> We welcome all feedback and contributions, but please use at your own risk!

 DetectIQ is an AI-powered security rule management platform that helps create, analyze, and optimize detection rules across multiple security platforms.
 It can be used with the provided UI, or just with Python scripts using the self contained `detectiq/core` module.
 See examples in the `detectiq/examples` directory for more information.